mo deling, v erification and testing of d ependable cri tical systems

-Accepted and presented papers in DETECT 2019 will be invited for a special issue in the Journal of Systems Architecture: Embedded Software Design (JSA), Elsevier (IF = 0.913).
+Accepted and presented papers in DETECT 2020 will be invited for a special issue in the NASA Journal: Innovations in Systems and Software Engineering, Springer.
 Invited papers must be extended in at least 30% of new material for the journal submission - (More details).

 At least one author of each accepted paper must attend the conference to present the work.

 For any question, please contact the workshop chairs directly.

 Roy Jamil, Emmanuel Grolleau, Bernard Dautreveaux and Antoine Bertout.

 Karla Morris, Colin Snook, Thai Son Hoang, Geoffrey C. Hulette, Rob Armstrong and Michael Butler

 Thomas Kuhn, Pablo Oliveira Antonino and Adam Bachorek

 Matthew Cauwels, Abigail Hammer, Benjamin Hertz, Phillip Jones and Kristin Rozier